Vaccination begins in Bangladesh camps to head off cholera outbreak

 ‘FACING A TSUNAMI’

-In a dysentery clinic in Kutupalong camp run by the Medical Teams International group, patients with severe diarrhea lie motionless, moaning as intravenous fluid flows into them.
+In a dysentery clinic in Kutupalong camp run by the Medical Teams International group, patients with severe diarrhoea lie motionless, moaning as intravenous fluid flows into them.

 “I believe we are facing a tsunami.
 We just don’t know if it’s going to be 10 feet or 50 feet,” said Bruce Murray, a physician at the clinic.